Jotalea/FRIDAY/README.md

 ## dependencies
 requires libcurl and json.hpp (included)

+## why
+why not. also I wanted to try C++. this project should've taken me 5 minutes, but took me 2 whole weeks.

 ## notes
 [1] FRIDAY may work on non-Linux systems, but that is not its intended purpose